Viir/bots/guide/how-to-develop-eve-online-bots.md

 # How to Develop EVE Online Bots

-This is a guide for beginners on how to develop EVE Online bots.
-You don't need prior experience in programming or software development, as I explain the process and tools from the ground up.
+In this guide, I describe how I develop bots and monitoring tools for EVE Online.

+In part, this guide is a summary of what I learned during bot development projects like the EVE Online mission running and anomaly ratting bots, or the Tribal Wars 2 farmbot.
+But most importantly, this guide lives from and evolves with your questions, so thank you for the feedback!

+## Scope and Overall Direction

+My way of working is just one out of many, reflecting the kinds of projects I work on.
+This overview should help you decide if it fits your objective:

++ Some developers use injection or other modify the game client in some form.
+I don't do that, so I don't give CCP a way to detect the presence of my program.

++ Optimized for advanced bots: If I would make only a simple bot or even just a macro, I could as well use C# or Python to program it.
+I am using the Elm programming language because it works better for larger projects and AI programming.
+Especially the time-travel debugging is useful when working on bots.

++ To get the information from the game client, I use memory reading.
+Memory reading means reading directly from the memory of the game client process.
+So this guide does not cover the approach using image processing (sometimes called 'OCR') on screenshots.
+The implementation of memory reading comes from the Sanderling project; check out the [Sanderling repository](https://github.com/Arcitectus/Sanderling) to learn more about this part.

++ One thing I learned from answering bot developer's questions is this: You want to make it easy for people to communicate what they did and how they used the bot.
+If a bot does not work as expected, understanding the cause requires not only having the bot code but also knowing the scenario the bot was used in.
+The data a bot reads from its environment is the basis for its decisions, so I favor methods that make it easy to collect, organize, and share this data.

 There is a separate guide on how to run EVE Online bots, read that first, as this guide assumes you already know how to load, start, configure, and operate a bot.
 You can find that guide at [./how-to-run-a-bot.md](./how-to-run-a-bot.md).

-This guide goes beyond just running and configuring bots.
-The tools I show here give you the power to automate anything in EVE Online.
-I will also summarize what I learned during bot development projects like the EVE Online mission running and anomaly ratting bots, or the Tribal Wars 2 farmbot.
-The goal is to present the methods and approaches which make the development process efficient and a pleasant experience.

 ## Development Process